acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 I'm hand-waiving away some details (which we'll return to later) but that's what went through my mind the first time I saw the graph of my residuals.
 I noticed the errors were on the order of $1e^{-15}$.
 This is effectively zero for my purposes, and figured I must have hit the floating point limit.
 I assumed there must be some rounding approximation in the standard library `statistics.mean` function or something.

-Regardless of the details, my function was correct so I could just stop there.
+Regardless of the details, this meant my function was correct so I could just stop there.

 _I did not stop there._